-Reduction potential for the NH_3 emission as a result of slurry cooling in housing, is based on data from the Environmental Approvals.
-The approvals include information on NH_3 reduction factors for each farm depending on cooling system (temperature), the volume of air exchange in housing and pH level in manure regarding acidification.
-A weighted average of the NH_3 reduction factor is estimated to 19.6 % and is consistent with the Environmental Technology List estimate by 20 %.
+Reduction potential for the NH3 emission due to slurry cooling in housing, is based on data from the Environmental Approvals.
+The approvals include information on NH3 reduction factors for each farm depending on cooling system (temperature), the volume of air exchange in housing and pH level in manure regarding acidification.
+A weighted average of the NH3 reduction factor is estimated to 19.6 % and is consistent with the Environmental Technology List estimate by 20 %.

-Table 3D-11c Weighted average of NH3 reduction emission factor for slurry cooling, based on the data from the Environmental Approval Register compared with the Environmental Technologies List, percentage.
+Table 3D-15 Weighted average of NH3 reduction emission factor for slurry cooling, based on the data from the Environmental Approval Register compared with the Environmental Technologies List, percentage.